Jitendra1mp4/prsu-mca-java-assignment/README.md

 # PRSU MCA Java Assignment Solution

-This repository contains the java assignments programs and related files prepared by Jitendra Sahu for the MCA program at PRSU.
+This repository houses the Java assignment programs and related files prepared by Jitendra Sahu for the MCA program at PRSU.

+## Contents:

-* `programs` directory contains all the programs.
+- **`programs` Directory:** Contains all the Java programs.
-* `docs` directory contains all the docx and pdf file.
-* inside program directory there is a `bat script` named as `execJava.bat`.
+- **`docs` Directory:** Includes all documentation files in both .docx and .pdf formats.

+## Tool:

+Within the `programs` directory, you'll find a handy utility:

+- **`execJava.bat`:**
+  - This batch script simplifies the process of compiling and executing Java programs.
-    - `execJava.bat` - this is an amazing file it takes name of the program as argument.
+  - It accepts the program's name as an argument.
-    - compile and executes the file.
-    - `copies content of file to clip board` , so you don't have to do it manully for pasting it to docx file.
-* for some program database connectivity is needed for which there is `DBconfig.java` in `jkdatabase` package which contains some variable regarding connection.
+  - Automatically copies the program's content to the clipboard, eliminating manual copying for pasting into documentation files.

+## Database Connectivity:

+For certain programs requiring database connectivity, you'll find a `DBconfig.java` file within the `jkdatabase` package.
+This file contains variables related to database connection settings.

+Explore the directories to access Jitendra's Java assignments and associated documentation effortlessly.